rbotafogo/jCSV/README.md

 # jCSV
-CSV read and write for JRuby based on uniVocity
+CSV read and write for JRuby based on uniVocity.